Second Regular Session 112th General Assembly (2002)

 Conflict reconciliation: Text in a statute in this style type

 between statutes enacted by the 2001 General Assembly.

-AN ACT to amend the Indiana Code concerning state offices and administration.
+AN ACT to amend the Indiana Code concerning environmental law.

 Be it enacted by the General Assembly of the State of Indiana: